top of page

 Antarctica, you have continued to provide a mystical environment.
 This morning, as we woke in Wilhelmina Bay (the same place we navigated the icebergs in zodiacs, feeling the full brunt of the snow and rain as Summer approached Antarctica in November), Antarctica filled our hearts and all senses with pure joy!

-Oceania, you have genuinely brought Antarctica's breathtaking and moody beauty to our balcony, the magnificent raw nature, and the incredible marine life of this world's wonder in all its glory to us.
+Oceania, you have genuinely brought Antarctica's breathtaking and moody beauty to our balcony, its magnificent raw nature, and the incredible marine life of this world wonder to us in all its glory.

 We were grateful for Dr Peter Carey, the Antarctic Zoologist, who introduced us to our surroundings and all the wildlife sightings they had experienced this morning in dulcet tones at 7 am.